deadphill/agile-best-rate-charging/guides/octopus-agile.md

 ---

 ## 1. Prerequisites

+I'm going to state the obvious.
+In this scenario you obviously need an electric car and a charger.
+There is nothing stopping you adding this into another automation.
+You might be able to control your emersion heater for example to only come on when the prices are negative.
+Use this not as an instructional how to but as a guide.
+This guide has been written and definded using AI.
+Gemini got me to where I needed to be.
+I have tried several iterations of this before but it wasnt until the target rate timeframes (formerly sensors) were introduced to me that I knew what to do.

 * **Home Assistant:** Installed and running on your home network.
 * **Octopus Energy Integration:** This guide uses the [Octopus Energy Integration by BottlecapDave](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy).
 * **Agile Predict API Sensor:** A "REST" sensor pulling data from the [AgilePredict API](https://agilepredict.com/).